The generating function of planar Eulerian orientations: Functional equations for quartic Eulerian orientations

+Starting from a D-patch $D$ of type 3, we construct the minus-patch $M$, the labelled map $L$ and the $D$-patch $D'$ as described above.
+We take for $P$ the patch obtained by negating labels in $M$.
+The statements that deal with the statistics of $D$, $M$ (or $P$) and $D'$ then follow from Lemma~\ref{lem:D}.
+We denote $f(D)=(P,D')$.

+Conversely, we need to show how to construct a D-patch $D$ of type $3$ from a pair $(P,D')$ satisfying the conditions of the proposition.
+Let $2k$ and $2j-2$ be the outer degrees of $P$ and~$D'$, respectively, and let $d'$ be the number of digons of $D'$.
+Define $d:=d'-k-1$.
+This is non-negative by the assumption $d'>k$.
+Split the root vertex $w_0$ of $D'$ into two vertices $v_0$ and $u_0$ so that exactly $d$ digons remain attached to $v_0$, and $k$ to $u_0$.
+This gives a labelled map $L$, in which all digons are attached to the root vertex $v_0$ or to $u_0$.
+Moreover, all neighbours of these vertices are labelled~$1$.
+The outer degree of $L$ is $2j$, and it has one inner face less than $D'$.

-For the moment, let us show that the transformation that maps the D-patch $D$, with its marked outer corner $c$, to the pair $(M, L)$, is reversible, provided the outer corner of $L$ inherited from $c$ (and still denoted $c$) is marked.
-If $M$ is atomic, there is nothing to do.
-Otherwise, let $u_0$ be the vertex located at the corner $c$ in $L$.
-Let $e_1, e_2, \ldots, e_d$ be the edges attached to $u_0$, in anticlockwise order around $u_0$, starting from the corner $c$ (Figure~\ref{fig:decontract}).
-If $M$ has outer degree $2j$, then $u_0$ is incident to $j$ inner digons.
+Next, we negate the labels of the patch $P$ to obtain a minus-patch $M$.
+We now want to insert $M$ at the vertex $u_0$ in $L$ to construct a D-patch $D$.
+If $M$ is atomic, then we take $D=L$.
+Otherwise, let $c_{0}$ be the outer corner labelled $0$ following the root corner in clockwise order around the outer face in $L$.
+The vertex at this corner is $u_0$.
+Roughly speaking, we need to place the root corner of $M$ at $c_0$, and to distribute the edges attached to $u_0$ in $L$ around the minus-patch $M$.
+Let $e_1, e_2, \ldots, e_\delta$ be the edges of $L$ attached to $u_0$, in anticlockwise order starting from the corner $c_{0}$ (Figure~\ref{fig:decontract}).
 We now erase the vertex $u_0$ from $L$, so that the half-edges $e_i$ are dangling.
-We connect them to the outer corners of $M$ labelled $0$ in the following way: we first attach $e_1$ to the root corner of $M$, and then proceed anticlockwise around $M$, connecting $e_{i+1}$ to the next corner of $M$ labelled $0$ if the corner of $L$ defined by $e_i$ and $e_{i+1}$ belongs to an inner digon of $L$, and to the same corner as $e_i$ otherwise.
-In this way we only create quadrangles.
+We connect them to the outer corners of $M$ labelled $0$ in the following way: we first attach $e_1$ to the root corner of $M$, and then proceed anticlockwise around $M$, connecting $e_{i+1}$ to the next corner of $M$ labelled $0$ if the corner of $L$ at $u_0$ defined by $e_i$ and $e_{i+1}$ belongs to an inner digon of $L$ (this creates a new quadrangle), and to the same corner as $e_i$ otherwise.
+Recall that $M$ has outer degree $2k$, so it has $k$ corners labelled $0$, which is the same as the number of digons incident to $u_{0}$ in $L$.
+Hence this construction connects the final edge $e_{\delta}$ to the root corner of $M$, and we thus obtain a map $D$, which we define to be $g(P,D')$.
+Note also that all vertices of $M$ labelled $-1$ end up on the interior of $g(P,D')$, away from the outer face.

-We are now ready to prove the most complex of our equations. \begin{Lemma} The generating functions $\Pgf(t,y)$ and $\Dgf(t,x,y)$ satisfy the equation

-\end{Lemma} \begin{proof} Let $D$ be any D-patch.
-We will consider three cases, illustrated in Figure~\ref{fig:Dproof_cases}.
-In the first case, $D$ is atomic, and contributes $1$ to $\Dgf(t,x,y)$.
-For the other cases, let $v_{0}$ be the root vertex, let $c_{1}$ and $c_{0}$ be the next two corners clockwise around the outer face from the root corner, and let $u_{0}$ be the vertex associated with $c_{0}$.
-The second case {that} we consider is when $u_{0}=v_{0}$.
-In this case we can split the D-patch into {two D-patches at $v_{0}$.
-One of them has outer degree 2 and the other can be any D-patch.} Hence, in this case we get the contribution